Axolem/Axolem/README.md

 # Hi there 👋

 I'm Axole Maranjana, a C# enthusiast and an explorer of the IT world.
 I love learning new frameworks, creating cool projects, and sharing my code on GitHub.
 I also enjoy kayaking, running, and listening to music.
-Some people say I'm a housewife, but I prefer to think of myself as an adventurous coder.
+I think of myself as an adventurous coder.

 ## 🏆 My achievements